Community Supported Agriculture

 Squash, zucchini, eggplant, sweet corn, sweet potatoes, red potatoes, cucumbers, tomatoes, okra, cantaloupe, watermelons, peppers (bell, banana and hot), snap beans, butter beans, lettuce, collards, blueberries and peaches

-Registration for our 2022 Community Supported Agriculture (CSA) program is open!
+Registration for our 2023 Community Supported Agriculture (CSA) program is now closed.